Sign up for Carleton 360

 Get started in Carleton360 to receive tailored information on our programs, student services and community.

 Admission to law school is highly competitive.
 Attending Carleton University prior to law school is a great way to get an edge over the competition!
 For those who would like to increase their knowledge of law and legal studies before applying to law school, the Department of Law and Legal Studies at Carleton offers the most comprehensive Bachelor of Arts in Law in the country.
-Also, the school’s proximity to important legal institutions such as the Supreme Court of Canada, federal Parliament and federal Department of Justice provides Carleton students with excellent employment opportunities as well as unique access to important research holdings.
+Also, the school’s proximity to important legal institutions such as the Supreme Court of Canada, Parliament and the Department of Justice provides Carleton students with excellent employment opportunities as well as unique access to important research holdings.

-In addition, within the Bachelor of Arts program at Carleton, all first-year students will register in a First-year Seminar wherein they are taught by an experienced faculty member in a class of no more than 30 students.
+In addition, within the Bachelor of Arts program at Carleton, first-year students can register in a First-year Seminar wherein they are taught by an experienced faculty member in a class of no more than 30 students.
 This is a great way for students to get to know one of their professors on a more personal level, which is highly beneficial for obtaining personal letters of reference.

 To learn more about the law school application process and admission requirements check the information below.

 Since admission to law school is highly competitive, it is important to be aware of important dates and deadlines!
 Law school applications are generally due in the fall of the year before you wish to attend.
-Students apply to Ontario Law Schools using the COMPASS.OLSAS on-line application service.
+Students apply to Ontario Law Schools using the OLSAS on-line application service.
 Visit the OLSAS website for more information regarding the law school application process.